A view through a glacial valley. The ground in the valley is excellent for all sorts of agriculture, including both dairy and arable farming.

-A long narrow depression in the Earth's surface, usually formed by glacier or river erosion and fracture.
+A valley is long narrow depression in Earth's surface, usually formed by glacier or river erosion and fracture.
 Young valleys are narrow, steep-sided and V-shaped; mature valleys are broader, with gentler slopes.
-Some, rift valleys, and the result of collapse between faults.
+Some, known as rift valleys, are the result of collapse between faults.
 Hanging valleys, of glacial origin, are side valleys whose floor is considerably higher than that of the main valley.